Better Jobs, Brighter Futures, a Stronger Washington

 By the Numbers

-The amount community and technical colleges, their current students, and former students add annually to Washington state's economy.
+Community and technical colleges, their current students, and former students add $20.5 billion annually to Washington state's economy.

-Download the entire Field Guide or notes for individual colleges:
+Download the entire Field Guide or individual college pages:

 - Bates Technical College